mholling/nswtopo/README.markdown

 This software was originally designed for the production of rogaining maps and as such includes several extra features (such as aerial imagery overlays, marker layers for control checkpoints, arbitrary map rotation and magnetic declination marker lines).
 However the software is also useful for anyone wanting to create custom NSW topo maps for outdoor recreation.

-*Topographic map data is now available for the entire state of NSW.*

 Pre-Requisites
 ==============

 The software is run as a script, so you will need some familiarity with the command line.
-It was developed on a Mac but has also been tested on Windows and Ubuntu Linux.
+It was developed on a Mac but has also been tested on Windows and Linux.

 The following open-source packages are required in order to run the script:

 * The [Ruby programming language](http://ruby-lang.org).
-You'll need the more recent Ruby 1.9.3, not 1.8.x.
+You'll need at least Ruby 1.9.3, or better yet the latest stable release (2.2.1 as oj August 2015).
 * [ImageMagick](http://imagemagick.org), a command-line image manipulation tool.
-The latest ImageMagick at time of development is version 6.7.3.
 Only the 8-bit (Q8) version is needed and will work faster and with less memory than the 16-bit version, particularly for larger maps.
 * The [GDAL](http://gdal.org) command-line utilities.
 These are utilities for processing geospatial raster data.
 Version 1.9.x (January 2012) or later is needed.
 * [Inkscape](http://inkscape.org/) (a vector graphics editing program), if you wish to make manual edits or additions to your map.
 * A zip command utility, if you wish to produce KMZ maps.